tanws/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Wangshu Tan is now a PhD candidate in atmospheric physics and atmospheric environment at the Department of Atmospheric and Oceanic Sciences, School of Physics, Peking University, China.
+Wangshu Tan currently works at School of Optics and Photonics, Beijing Institute of Technology as a post-doctoral researcher.
+His research interest is lidar remote sensing of atmospheric parameters (e.g. temperature, wind, aerosols, clouds, and water vapor) and their impacts on environment, weather, and climate.
-He is working on a project about profiling optical and microphysical properties, phase state, and liquid water content of aerosols using a multiwavelength polarized Raman-Mie scattering lidar.
+Wangshu is looking for collaborators on lidar remote sensing of atmospheric parameters and corresponding applications.